dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab1/README.md

             * Click to view the Process specific metrics
         1. Did you notice Docker??
         ![image](img/lab1-process-view.png)
             <aside class="positive"> 📓  Dynatrace automatically recognizes many common processes like Tomcat and will capture process specific metrics such as JVM garbage collection.
-See a list of supported technologies, languages and containers in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/supported-technologies-and-versions) </aside>
+See a list of supported technologies, languages and containers in the <a href="https://docs.dynatrace.com/docs/setup-and-configuration/technology-support" target="_blank"> Dynatrace documentation</a> </aside>

-            <aside class="positive"> 📓

-            `Dynatrace and containers`
+            <aside class="positive"> 📓`Dynatrace and containers`

             In the picture above, the arrow shows the properties for Docker.